yanecc/MockGPT/README.md

 It is worth noting that Ollama provides the same API interface for these models.<br>
 Open-source means they can be used for free and offline, which makes the existence of this project possible.

 MockGPT acts as an intermediary on the user's local machine, forwarding requests from application software to OpenAI GPT to Ollama, and returning responses to the application in the format of OpenAI GPT, achieving the goal of mimicking OpenAI GPT.
 It can be used for conversational dialogue, AI translation, programming assistance, essay writing, and more.
+Default and streaming requests are now supported.

 If the project helps you, please light up the star in the upper right!